-Ola S1 Air Electric Scooter With 76km Range, Move OS 3 Launched in India
+Ola S1 Air Electric Scooter With 100km Range, Move OS 3 Launched in India

 Photo Credit: Ola Electric

 Ola S1 Air was launched on Monday as the company's third electric scooter to debut in the country, and a more affordable alternative to the Ola S1 and the Ola S1 Pro.
 The Ola S1 Air offers a battery capacity of 2.5KWh and has a top speed of 85kmph.
-The newly launched electric scooter offers an ARAI range of 101km and normal range of 76km, according to Ola Electric.
+The newly launched electric scooter offers an ARAI range of 101km and an IDC range of 100km in Eco Mode, according to Ola Electric.
 Like the other scooters launched by the company, it is equipped with software features like music, navigation, a companion app, reverse mode.

 The company also unveiled the latest version of its operating system, Move OS 3 at the launch event.
 The Ola S1 Air will run on the next version of the company's operating system, while existing models will be updated to MoveOS 3 by the end of the year, gaining features such as proximity-based unlocking digital key sharing, improved regen braking, and a document feature.

-Note: Editor's Note: Ola has revised the Ola S1 Air's range figure from 76km to 100km, and the article has been updated to reflect that change.